takayuky/node-at/README.md

 });
 ```

+If current time is past '8:20', the job scheduled with above code will be excuted at the time on the next day.

 This module supports only "HH:mm" syntax yet.

 I will support "YY/MM/DD HH:mm", "YY.MM.DD HH:mm", "YYMMDD HH:mm" and "HH:mm +2days" syntax in the near future.